ukwa/ukwa-ingest-services/pulse-deploy/prod/README.md

 For unplanned outages, note that the crawlers all checkpoint every four hours, so even a hard shutdown can usually be resumed.

+After the machine comes up again, first start all the services:

+    ./docker-prod.sh up -d

-To resume the crawls from the last checkpoint, use the `resume` command:
+Once everything is running, we can resume the crawls from the last checkpoint using the `resume` command:

     ./docker-prod.sh exec shepherd pulse resume daily
     ./docker-prod.sh exec shepherd pulse resume weekly